vieravfg/Web-Design-Challenge/README.md

 # Web-Design-Challenge
 * For this homework I am submitting an index.html and a bonus1.html.
+* The bonus dataset was obtained from the SQLAlchemy Homework - Surfs Up.
 ## Web Design Homework - INSTRUCTIONS

 ## Latitude - Latitude Analysis Dashboard with Attitude